 - The employer is now essentially almost done with their part of the process.
 Once the parameters above are set, the vendor or software suite powering the programmatic advertising does the rest.

 Important to remember here: In a standard cost-per-click model, about six percent of job ads get over 50 percent of the clicks.
-In a programmatic advertising model, traffic is directed to jobs that need more applicants.
+In a programmatic advertising model, traffic is directed to jobs that need more applicants (which translates to more clicks on job ad).
 On the recruiter side of the equation, programmatic advertising can reduce the cost of a quality hire by upwards of 30 percent.

 All this, taken together, is why the process of advertising jobs is expected to be about 80 percent programmatic by 2020.